 The platform will then match you with suitable carers and you can scroll down to see their profiles.

 You will need to be registered as a client to message a carer.
+You can also share your care needs via the Curam platform.

 The selection of the best carer for you is a very personal decision.
 Like any relationship, sometimes the dynamic can change.